 What are the disadvantages?

 Some people may not be able to reach certain areas of the mouth easily when relying only on floss.
 You may also have a hard time getting between teeth that are very close together.
-If you floss too far down below the gum line, your gums may bleed.
+If you floss too far down below the gumline or too forcefully, your gums may bleed.